 Whiplash, which is sometimes called neck strain or neck sprain, happens when your head is jerked suddenly backward and forward.
 Usually, people begin to feel symptoms within 24 hours of the incident.

 Most often, people with whiplash recover in a few months or less.
 However, there can be complications.
-If you believe you may have whiplash, seeking treatment promptly can help relieve your pain, and the chiropractors at Winchester Spine & Injury can make sure you don’t have fractures or other dangerous issues.
+If you believe you may have whiplash, seeking treatment promptly can help relieve your pain, and the chiropractors at Apple Wellness Center can make sure you don’t have fractures or other dangerous issues.

 Even if you don’t have a fracture, whiplash can be a serious injury.
 Symptoms include:

 Whiplash can disrupt your day-to-day activities and is certainly an injury to take seriously.

 The sudden back-and-forth jerking of the head that causes whiplash can damage the muscles, tendons, ligaments, and other soft tissue in the neck, as well as the cervical vertebrae and the discs between them.
 Nerve damage may also be a concern.

 There are several strategies the health practitioners at Apple Wellness Center use to help people who have whiplash, and which option they suggest for you depends on your specific injury and situation.
 Some common treatments include physical therapy, the use of a foam collar, massage therapy, or the application of heat or ice.